wang900115/LCA/README.md

 # LCA

-A concise and lightweight open chat system powered by Go.
+A concise and lightweight open message chat system powered by Go.

 ## 🚀 Overview